 Superfit.
 Love Fits.

 Besides defining your USP (unique selling proposition), your brand should be backed up by excellent customer service, perceived value and cohesive visual identity.
-Your branding strategy should involve the primary sales channels, as well as tactics how to attract your buyers and encourage repeat purchases.
+Your jewelry branding strategy should involve the primary sales channels, as well as tactics how to attract your buyers and encourage repeat purchases.

 Attracting your buyers needs to be outlined as it fits to the new era of marketing, called inbound marketing.
 Inbound marketing offers tactics about how to create brand awareness, attract and inform new customers via channels such as blogs, social media, direct mail, etc. The focus is on earning someone’s attention (inbound/pull marketing), rather than try making them buy something outright (outbound/push marketing).